mlcommons/modelgauge/docs/tutorial_suts.md

 The `.value` property has the `str` secret itself, so we can pass that to our API: `RandomWordsClient(api_key=self.api_key)`.

-Finally, when we register an instance of the SUT to make it accessible via the command line, we need to specify what secret we need:
+Finally, when we register an instance of the SUT, we need to specify what secret we need:

 ```py
 SUTS.register("demo_random_words", DemoRandomWords, InjectSecret(DemoApiKey))
 ```

+When running from the command line, NewHELM will (by default) read the `config/secrets.toml` file and look for the value matching the `DemoApiKey`.

 ### SUTOptions

+Requests to the `RandomWords` API take the following arguments:

+* source_text: "All of the text from the prompt.",
+* desired_words: "How many words to return per completion.",
+* num_completions": "How many completions to create for this request."